 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

-Enjoy a 10 to 20 minute (one way) walk or snowshoe across the covered footbridge and through the forest to a new viewing platform overlooking Brandywine Falls.
+Enjoy a 10 to 20 minute (one way) walk across the covered footbridge and through the forest to a new viewing platform overlooking Brandywine Falls.
 Continue along a new, short walking path to a second viewpoint of the falls and another of the surrounding area of Daisy Lake and the Black Tusk.
 Stay behind fences and away from the river’s edge.
 Use caution when crossing the Canadian National Rail line.
 Trails in the park are not maintained during the winter.

 This is a short branch off the the main Brandywine Falls Trail that starts just before the railway crossing.
 It’s a bit rough, with one short steep climb, leading to a small lake.
 The hardier person may wish to try swimming but there is no beach or dock or lifeguards.
 Keep your eye out for the rare, red-tailed frog that inhabits the marshes and ponds of the park.

 Sea to Sky Trail and Lava Lake Trail

 As described in the Cycling section, this trail is also suitable for hiking.
 Keep your eyes and ears alert for approaching cyclists.